 But i’m really not.
 I’ve learned this now more than ever.
 And now that I’ve come to terms with it, it’s really helped me be more comfortable with myself, and even other people.

 Additionally, keeping the balance between being an introvert and having anxiety can be a challenge in itself.
-Because while I feel burnt out at times and want to be alone with myself, another part of me is eating at me and saying; why aren’t you doing this, why aren’t you seeing more people, why aren’t you having more experiences, why are you missing out on everything.
+Because while I feel burned out at times and want to be alone with myself, another part of me is eating at me and saying; why aren’t you doing this, why aren’t you seeing more people, why aren’t you having more experiences, why are you missing out on everything.

 I’m tired of people feeling ashamed for wanting to be alone.
 I’m tired of people being shamed and looked at weird for simply wanting to have time to themselves.
 For a person who is an introvert, or even has mental problems, this can be really harmful.
 You should never feel bad for giving yourself a break from people, because truly, it becomes too much.
 Especially with the social media takeover, social interactions have a million different pressures in today’s modern age.